ClaudiaShu/IC_ABAW/README.md

 # Usage
 ## Requirements
-This code is tested with `Ubuntu16.04` `cuda 10.1`
+This code is tested with `Ubuntu 16.04` `cuda 10.1`

 ## Prepare the dataset
 Download tha ABAW data from https://ibug.doc.ic.ac.uk/resources/cvpr-2022-3rd-abaw/ to your computer.
-In this code, all the file paths are written as absolute paths so please remember to redirect the files according to your configuraton.
+In this code, all the file paths are written in absolute paths so please remember to redirect the files according to your configuraton.

 ## Pretrained models
 <table>